Tips for Drinking More Water

 3. Add various produce to your water.
 Ideas include: muddled herbs and berries, cucumber, and citrus slices.

-What are your tips for drinking more water?
+What are your favorite ways to drink more water?